graalvm/native-build-tools/native-maven-plugin/README.md

 This step won't be needed as of JUnit 5.8 with a future release of native-maven-plugin (see the [related issue](https://github.com/junit-team/junit5/issues/2619) for more information).

-Running `mvn -Pnative test` will then build and run native tests.
+Running `mvn -Pnative -Dskip test` will then build and run native tests.

 ### Maven Plugin Customization